ElementsProject/elements/doc/build-osx.md

 Running
 -------

-Beta is now available at `./src/beta`
+Element is now available at `./src/elements`

 Before running, it's recommended you create an RPC configuration file.